Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels: Introduction

+\item Channel adaptability: The adaptability to diverse channel conditions constitutes a pivotal attribute of DL-based communication schemes \cite{xu2021wireless, zhang2022svd}.
+The separate training of neural networks for different channel conditions necessitates massive storage space for multiple networks corresponding to distinct channel conditions.
+Previous investigations of channel adaptability in DeepJSCC within single input single output (SISO) system focus on incorporating the SNR as an additional network input \cite{xu2021wireless}.
+However, transferring these approaches to MIMO channels remains challenging, where the model needs to simultaneously account for the coupled channel inputs and the channel matrix.
+Consequently, we employ model-driven techniques to disentangle the channels and introduce an innovative paradigm, integrating the self-attention mechanism and CSI heatmap, to learn and adapt to the channel conditions effectively.

+\item Channel Robustness: CSIR and CSIT are typically acquired through channel estimation and feedback, respectively, which can introduce estimation errors that can lead to reduction in the reliability of the transmitted information \cite{baltersee2001achievable}.
+Authors in \cite{yoo2006capacity} demonstrated that, in the presence of imperfect CSIT and minimal noise, MIMO performance can be enhanced through power allocation compared to systems without CSIT.
+However, an increase in noise level can significantly deteriorate the performance.
+Meanwhile, the joint design of the system with channel estimation errors enables model robustness against channel estimation errors \cite{he2020model, o2017deep}.
+This observation motivates us to incorporate imperfect CSI into the proposed DeepJSCC framework. \end{itemize}

-In light of this research gap, our paper introduces an innovative DeepJSCC scheme meticulously tailored for MIMO image transmission.
+This paper presents an innovative DeepJSCC scheme meticulously tailored for MIMO image transmission to address the above practical concerns.
 Our approach introduces a unified vision transformer (ViT)-based DeepJSCC scheme, named DeepJSCC-MIMO, which accommodates both scenarios with CSIR and CSIT.
-Inspired by the success of the attention mechanism in the development of flexible communication schemes\cite{wu2022channel,xu2021wireless,shao2022attentioncode,ozfatura2022all}, we leverage the self-attention mechanism inherent in the ViT for adaptive wireless image transmission.
+Inspired by the attention mechanism in developing flexible communication schemes \cite{wu2022channel, xu2021wireless, shao2022attentioncode, ozfatura2022all,wu2023transformer}, we leverage the self-attention mechanism inherent in ViT for adaptive wireless image transmission.
 Specifically, we represent the channel conditions with a channel heatmap and adapt the JSCC encoding and decoding parameters according to this heatmap.
-Our approach can learn global attention between the source image and the channel conditions across all the intermediate layers of the DeepJSCC encoder and decoder.
-Intuitively, we expect this design to simultaneously learn channel symbol mapping and power allocation, considering different channel conditions, channel estimation errors, and different antenna number settings.
-Therefore, unlike most existing literature on DNN-aided MIMO communications, we eliminate the need for training separate DNN models for each different transceiver pair and different channel conditions.
+Our approach can learn global attention parameters between the source image and the channel conditions across all the intermediate layers of the DeepJSCC encoder and decoder.
+Intuitively, we expect this design to simultaneously learn channel symbol mapping and power allocation, considering different channel conditions, channel estimation errors, and different antenna number configurations.
+Therefore, unlike most existing literature on DNN-aided MIMO communications, we eliminate the need for training separate DNN models for different transceiver settings and channel conditions.
 The proposed DeepJSCC-MIMO is a practical and unified scheme with robustness to channel estimation errors.